vinisalazar/metaphor/docs/source/index.rst

 .. * :ref:`modindex`
 .. * :ref:`search`

 All code is licensed under MIT for The University of Melbourne.
-This documentatio is licensed as Public Domain under `CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_.
+This documentatiom is licensed as Public Domain under `CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_.